Direct Detection and Cosmological Constraints of Dark Matter with Dark Dipoles: Results

-Now, we turn to the cases with $m_{A'} = 0.1 m_{\chi}$, shown as the right panels in \zcref{fig:constraints_dipole}.
+Now, we turn to the cases with $m_{A'} = 0.1 m_{\chi}$, shown as the right panels in Fig.~\ref{fig:constraints_dipole}.
 In this case, the dark photon is the lightest particle in the dark sector.
-In addition to the standard thermal freeze-out picture, the observed dark matter abundance can also be explained by the particle-antiparticle asymmetry, as discussed in \zcref{sec:DDM}.
+In addition to the standard thermal freeze-out picture, the observed dark matter abundance can also be explained by the particle-antiparticle asymmetry, as discussed in Section~\ref{sec:DDM}.
 Motivated by this possibility, we display the cosmological constraints from relic abundance, late-time annihilation, and cosmic-ray observations using relatively transparent shading and dashed boundaries, indicating that these bounds may be relaxed or absent in asymmetric dark matter scenarios.
 For given DM mass, the scattering cross section is larger for lighter dark photon mass.
-Thus, the direct-detection constraints in the case with $m_{A'} = 0.1 m_{\chi}$ get more severer than these in the case with $m_{A'} = 3 m_{\chi}$.
+Thus, the direct-detection constraints in the case with $m_{A'} = 0.1 m_{\chi}$ get severer than those in the case with $m_{A'} = 3 m_{\chi}$.

 For the electric dipole moment $d_{\chi}$, the strongest bound is set by the Migdal-effect limit from DarkSide-50 data: $d_\chi \lesssim 3.5\times10^{-18}\,e\,\mathrm{cm}$ at $m_\chi\simeq 5\,\text{GeV}.$ While for the magnetic dipole moment $\mu_{\chi}$, both DarkSide-50 and cosmological data lead to strong constraints, because the absence of velocity suppression in the s-wave channel amplifies the cosmological limits relative to the EDM case.